 The Group recognizes right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).
-Right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
-The recognized right-of-use assets are depreciated on a straight-line basis over the shorter of its estimated useful life and the lease term.
+Right-of-use assets are initially measured at cost, which comprises the initial amount of the lease liability adjusted for any lease payments made at or before the commencement date, plus any initial direct costs incurred and an estimate of costs to restore the underlying asset, less any lease incentives received.
+Subsequent to initial recognition, the lease asset is measured at cost, less any accumulated amortization and impairment losses, and adjusted for any remeasurement of lease liabilities.
+The recognized right-of-use assets are amortized on a straight-line basis over the shorter of its estimated useful life and the lease term.
 Right-of-use assets are subject to impairment.